devtrpthi/pseudo/README.md

-A repo to be ultimately archived!!
+A repo to be ultimately archived!!.
+Currently learning hooks